 I just finished reading the 2013 SCENIHR Report and got an overwhelming feeling of the utmost desperation.
 Evaluation of the scientific evidence is being distorted and SCENIHR provides an aura of “legitimacy” to this distortion.
 SCENIHR report has over 200 … Continue reading

 EMR Australia has published its first free newsletter “EMR and Health“.
 Among others, it contains my feature article ‘Cell phone radiation, health risk & precaution‘.

 There is talk of “firewalls” between the industry funding research and the scientists executing this research.
 Are these firewalls providing a real independence of scientists from the funding industry or are they just for the sake of “keeping up appearances”? … Continue reading

-This is the second guest blog on BRHP.
-The opinions expressed in it are of Erja Tamminen herself.
-Publication of these opinions in BRHP does not mean that BRHP agrees with or endorses these opinions.
+This is the next in a series of guest blogs on BRHP.
+The opinions expressed in it are of Susan Foster herself.
+Publication of these opinions in BRHP does not imply that BRHP automatically agrees with or endorses these opinions.
 Publication … Continue reading

 My “adventure” with cell phone radiation and its possible biological and health effects begun in 1996.
 I got then the assignment to start and develop research program on cell phone radiation at STUK.
 Since then, my research group (first called … Continue reading